 Our company was founded by Edwin A. Bahler and is still owned by the Bahler family.
 Ed L. Bahler, son of Edwin, is CEO.

 Primarily Indiana and Illinois, with the exception of southern counties.
-We have crews and salespeople located throughout that territory.
-For large beef barnprojects, we serve the entire Midwest, including Iowa, Minnesota, Nebraska, South Dakota and Kansas.
+We have crews and Project Sales Consultants located throughout that territory.

 Remington is a small town in Indiana located halfway between Chicago and Indianapolis just off Interstate 65.

 We have driving directions and a map available if you plan on stopping by.